CharlieBravoCode/chatbot_frontend/README.md

 - display a loading symbol while waiting for answer
 - empty the textfield after submit
 - automatically scroll down when new messages arrived
+- safe the conversation locally and load when returning a chat
+- include an app icon
+- sort last clicked conversation on top
+- send up to the last 5 message also with each call
+- change API call to chatGPT 4?!

 Bug
 - put the backend for auth in production on google run